property appraiser st lucie county property appraiser st lucie county property appraiser st lucie county property appraiser st lucie county

 If you are looking to obtain a copy of your deed that was recently recorded with the Saint Lucie County Clerk of the Court please contact their office at (772) 462-6900 or visit www.stlucieclerk.com.

-The Local Records Office is not affiliated with the County in which your deed is filled in, nor affiliated with any Government Agencies.
+These companies are not affiliated with the County in which your deed is filled in, nor affiliated with any Government Agencies.

 You may also view the deed to your property through your property record card at www.paslc.gov.